Ancient Greek philosophers from Aristotle to Socrates and Plato to Thales have been extensively quoted over the centuries.

 Democritus was a Greek philosopher of the 5th century BC in ancient Greece.
-He often spoke of his belief that the best way for society and individuals to achieve tranquility was by only biting off as much as you can handle and not be overly concerned with things that are not essential.
+He often spoke of his belief that the best way for society and individuals to achieve tranquility was by only ‘biting off as much as you can chew’ and not being overly concerned with things that are not essential.

 “Nothing exists except atoms and empty space; everything else is just opinion.”

 “It is hard to fight desire; but to control it is the sign of a reasonable man.”